DohaRagab1/WeatherForecasting/README.md

 # Weather Forecasting API
 ## Introduction
 This is API done using FLask to hourly forecast weather.
 We support the API with the previous 20 hourly data to predict the upcoming 10 hours.
-We can upload the data whether through json request or via csv file.
+You can upload the data whether through json file or csv file.
 And it accepts the timestamps in different formats.

 ## Weather Features
 It works with these 7 features with the corresponding units: